jaguililla/hexagonal_spring/README.md

 [contributing]: https://github.com/jaguililla/hexagonal_spring/contribute

 # 🗓️ Appointments
-Application to create appointments (REST API).
+Example application to create appointments (REST API).
 Appointments are stored in a relational DB (Postgres), and their creation/deletion is published to a Kafka broker.

 ## 📘 Architecture